 - Getting enough sleep not only improves your mood, it helps your body repair itself which is crucial for daily functioning.
 The recommended amount of sleep for adults is 7-8 hours each night.
 Lifestyle factors may affect your sleeping patterns but aim to get as much quality sleep as possible each night.

 - Listen to your body and what it’s telling you.
 Don’t brush aside a lingering cough, persistent pain, and physical ailments that are not normal for you.
 While these things may go away with time, they may be symptoms of underlying issues.
 It’s better to err on the side of caution and seek medical intervention if any physical symptoms you’re experiencing cease to go away or become worse.

 - Appreciate your body for what it is and all that it does.
-This is something I consciously work at each day.
-We should all appreciate our body for the unique creation that it is.
+We should all appreciate our bodies for the unique creation that it is.
 There’s not another person whose body can function 100% like yours.
 Instead of comparing it to others, learn to thank your body for everything that it allows you to do each day.

 - Spending time with family and friends can provide good laughter, bring comfort, and help lift your spirits.
 Cherish each moment you have with these individuals.